-When writing a cover letter for a teaching job don’t make it longer than one page and contain 4 or 5 short paragraphs.
-Many people make the mistake of providing lengthy autobiographies within their cover letter, regurgitating much of the information presented in the resume.
+When writing a cover letter for a teaching job, please don’t make it longer than one page and contain 4 or 5 short paragraphs.
+Many people make the mistake of providing lengthy autobiographies within their cover letter, regurgitating much of the resume’s information.
 This is a waste of the reader’s time.
 You want to include unique and original information that shows your enthusiasm, passion, and personality.

-To avoid creating a lengthy application cover letter, just address four key topics in a succinct manner: your introduction, the position that you are applying for, what makes you the perfect candidate, and a closing paragraph requesting an interview.
+To avoid creating a lengthy application cover letter, succinctly address four key topics: your introduction, the position you are applying for, what makes you the perfect candidate, and a closing paragraph requesting an interview.
 By including no more than these four topics, you will not bore your audience with a long-winded letter.

 If you’re unsure of what you should include in your teaching cover letter, here are some tips to help you: